 Proving hardship is more than just submitting documents.
 You’ll need to:

-While a hardship withdrawal can offer a lifeline during financial distress, it’s crucial to approach this option with a full understanding of the qualifications and process.
+While a hardship withdrawal can offer a lifeline during financial distress, you should approach this option with a full understanding of the qualifications and process.
 Remember, these withdrawals can impact your retirement savings, so consider all alternatives before proceeding.

 Should you consider a 401(k) loan instead?